 Magnetostriction

-Soft magnetic alloys from the PZPS plant
+Soft magnetic alloys of the PZPS plant

-The factory PZPS produces electrical steels 20895, 20880, 20860, 20832, 21895, 21880, 21860, 21832, and also offers a wide range of soft magnetic materials with unique characteristics:
+The PZPS plant produces electrical steels of grades 20895, 20880, 20860, 20832, 21895, 21880, 21860, 21832, and also offers a wide range of soft magnetic materials with unique characteristics:

 - 50N — high magnetic permeability, suitable for transformers and electromagnets;